timuric/developer.sketchapp.com/_introduction/02-plugin-bundles.md

 A bundle is a directory with a standardized hierarchical structure that holds executable code and the resources used by that code.

-In the case of Sketch Plugins, we don’t currently allow native compiled code, but we do use the standard bundle layout (resources, for example, live in the Resources/ folder in the bundle), with the plugin-specific files located in an additional Sketch/ directory.
+Sketch Plugins don’t allow native compiled code, but we do use the standard bundle layout (resources, for example, live in the Resources/ folder in the bundle), with the plugin-specific files located in a Sketch/ directory.

 ## Terminology